Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Pros of a Stainless Steel Litter Box

-The biggest advantage of a stainless steel litter box is how well it holds up over time.
+The biggest advantage is how well it holds up over time.
 Unlike plastic boxes that eventually wear down, stainless steel tends to stay in good condition for years with normal use.

-Durable models like this extra large stainless steel litter box are popular because the metal surface resists scratching and doesn’t hold onto odor the way plastic can.
+Durable models like this extra large stainless steel litter box are popular because the surface resists scratching and doesn’t hold onto odor the way plastic can.

 Here are some of the main benefits people notice after making the switch.